Actindo-AG/Documentation/Channels/Operation/03_CheckOfferUpload.md

 1. Check the list of export errors for the searched faulty offer upload.

 2. Click the corresponding faulty offer upload.
   The *Detail of log message "Log message title"* view is displayed.
 By default, the *Attributes* tab is preselected.

   ![Detail of log message](../../Assets/Screenshots/Channels/OfferUpload/DetailLogMessage.png "[Detail of log message]")

 3. Check the details of the log message in the *Attributes* tab.

-  > [Info] If you have fixed the reson for the faulty upload, you can retry the offer upload, see [Retry a faulty offer upload](../Troubleshooting/01_RetryFaultyUpload.md).
+  > [Info] If you have fixed the reason for the faulty upload, you can retry the offer upload, see [Retry a faulty offer upload](../Troubleshooting/01_RetryFaultyUpload.md).

 [comment]: <> (TS: Retry a faulty offer upload)